 Heck it can get confusing!
-There are so many different types of pasta available, it can be tricky to understand and remember which Italian pasta shapes are which.
+There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 A-Z OF PASTA TYPES